GardenCityRuby/GCRC2014/_posts/2013-10-28-gcrc-community-supporter-tickets.md

 To enable rubyists to support the community in their individual capacity, #GCRC14 has introduced a special priced ticket called 'Community Supporter Ticket'.
 The money received through these tickets will be used towards the conference organization and special events around the conference.

-The buyers of community supporter tickets are mentioned specially on the gardencityruby website and given a twitter shout.
+The buyers of community supporter tickets are mentioned specially on the gardencityruby website, a blog post and given a twitter shout.

 This is ideal for freelancers, small startup founders who are willing to get exposure in the Indian ruby community.